STEELISI/festoon/README.md

 the DPDK wrapper is done with a modified XGMII with 8 control bits and 64 data bits instead of 4 and 32 respectively.
 By default, the `CMakeLists.txt` in the directory will automatically include any Verilog files added into the top-level `verilog` directory, but subdirectories will need to be added manually.
+See the `verilog` directory for more details.

+*This project is part of [Haoda Wang](https://github.com/h313)'s undergraduate thesis project*